-Fugitive emissions are due to: 1) leakage or additions of refrigerants and 2) emissions from direct technological processes (if applicable) in the reported year.
+- 1. leakage or additions of refrigerants and - 2. emissions from direct technological processes (if applicable) in the reported year.

 FUGITIVE EMISSIONS

-Fugitive emissions from refrigeration and air conditioning result from leakage and service over the operational life of the equipment and from disposal at the end of the useful life of the equipment
+Fugitive emissions from refrigerat ion and air conditi oning result from le akage and ser vice over the operational life of the equipment and from disposal at the end of the useful life of the equipment.

-Please enter the amount of leakage or service over the operational life of the equipment and from disposal at the end of the useful life of the equipment.
-There is no possibility to estimate values.
+Please enter the amount of lea and AC equipment in vehicles. equipment and from disposal at the end of the useful life of the equipment.
+This considers both stationary machinery, refrigeration

 REFRIGERANTS

 No. NAME AMOUNT UNIT

 1 kg

 2 kg

 3 kg

 4 kg

 5 kg

 6 kg

 7 kg

 8 kg

 9 kg

 10 kg

 Fugitive emissions from direct technological processes.
 If applicable, please provide the amount of emissions generated through technological process within the organization.

-Emissions from direct technological processes

-tCO2e
+Emissions from direct technolo Pugitive emissions from direct technological processes.
+If applicable, please provide the amount of emissions generated through technological process within the organization.
+Emissions from direct technological processes tCO 2 e